FarmBot-Docs/farmbot-genesis/v1.7/assembly/tools.md

 # Seeder

 The **seeder tool** works by using a [[vacuum pump]] to suction-hold a single seed at the end of a **luer lock needle**.
-Different sized needles can be used for different sized seeds to improve performance and realibility of seeding.
+Different sized needles can be used for different sized seeds to improve performance and reliability of seeding.

 |Size  |Gauge|Inner Diameter |Good for                 |
 |------|-----|---------------|-------------------------|